expat-journal-lambda/expatJournal-UI-Chris-Ian/README.md

 __Pitch:__ As an expat, I want to be able to show off the places I've been and remember them for myself.
 I have a lot of amazing pics and stories from around the world I'd like to share, but I need a site that is more professional than Instagram in order to do so.

-__MVP:__ User can visit site and see photos laid out in a grid , travelers can create, read, update, and delete stories and photos.
-(No ability to upload one's own photos for MVP)
+__MVP:__ User can visit site and see photos laid out in a grid, travelers can create, read, update, and delete stories and photos.
+(No ability to upload one's own photos for MVP.)

 __Stretch Goal:__ Build an image uploader into the site to allow users the ability to upload their own assets.
-(This will require some work with a package called Drop Zone and a service called cloudinary).
+(This will require some work with a package called Drop Zone and a service called cloudinary.)
 </details>